fuse-lang/fuse-lang.github.io/_docs/compatblity.md

 `Lua` language has proven to be one of the most backward-compatible languages that have ever existed and it maintained a surprising amount of backward compatibility when migrating to newer versions which is an astonishing achievement on their side.
 Unfortunately, it comes at the cost of keeping some of the decisions that made sense in the early days of the language and ever since have lost their usefulness.

+### Syntax

+`Fuse` syntax tries to be compatible with `Lua 5.1` to some extent but we do not want to get 100% compatibility at the cost of inheriting all of the technical debt.
+Instead, we are aiming for a similar enough language that makes porting current `Lua` codebases one module at a time possible.
+To provide such interoperability between `Fuse` and its target runtimes we have made sure to only support the highest common denominator between all of the different flavors of `Lua` so we can do things such as writing our code to run on `Lua 5.4` in customer's machine and have it on `LuaJIT` in production server.

 ### Limited Global Scope

 Having global scopes in your files and especially having them as the default behavior of variable definition is reasonable in smaller codebases but since `Lua` is one of the most loved scripting languages and is so easy to embed in any project we are seeing a multitude of projects that have adopted `Lua` for their scripting needs as their domain-specific language.